WPLJ Radio Silence and the End of an Era

 We’re of the Same Generation

 I grew in tandem with this radio station.
 I listened in the mornings as I got ready for school.
-As I got older, along with many others, listened as we got ready for work and on the commute.
+As I got older, along with many others, I heard as we got ready for work and on the commute.
 And, most recently, I’ve listened to WPLJ when driving my daughter to school.

-The end of the broadcast strikes a chord as yet “another piece of childhood” fading away.
+The end of the broadcast strikes a chord as yet “another piece of childhood” fades away.
 Similar to when a television show is cancelled, an entertainment icon passes away, or when your parents sell your childhood home.
 Further indication of change and the fact that nothing lasts forever, even though we think it will.
-(Oh and those of us who laughed at Game of Thrones fans after the series finale – our apologies.
+(Oh, and those of us who laughed at Game of Thrones fans after the series finale – our apologies.
 We hear you now.)

 Symbolic Moments

-To the chagrin of many, thanks to WPLJ, I’m a complete 1980s pop music junkie, but further nostalgia hits at times like this and additional memories surface:
+To the chagrin of many, thanks to WPLJ, I’m a complete 1980s pop music junkie, but further nostalgia hits at times like this, and additional memories surface:

-• The times my friend Michelle and I sat in one of our apartments after school just waiting for Careless Whisper, by Wham!, to come on the radio – with a little screech whenever it did!
+• The times my friend and I sat in one of our apartments after school just waiting for Careless Whisper, by Wham!, to come on the radio – with a little screech whenever it did!

 • Hearing 95.5 WPLJ come through on the radio when driving home from college or a road trip.
 Even muffled, you had that warm feeling of knowing that you were approaching home.

 • My father is surely a creature of his teenage music as well.
-When my sister and I were young we would beg him to turn off WCBS-FM and turn on “our stations.”
+When my sister and I were young, we would beg him to turn off WCBS-FM and turn on “our stations.”
 If he agreed, he’d only turn on WPLJ because it was the only radio station “he could take.”

 • September 11, 2001…working in Manhattan and listening to Scott and Todd while the world was about to learn that we’d been attacked.
 I read that Scott and Todd stayed on the air for 16 hours.
-People called in with their accounts of the day or just to express their fears.
+People called in with their accounts of the day or to express their fears.
 When New York City needed you the most, you came through.

 Oh!
 I heard that on PLJ!